nagwa-LU/interactive-calc/README.md

 # 🧮 interactive Calculator

-A responsive and clean *HTML/CSS/JavaScript calculator* project created with a focus on simplicity, clarity, and usability.
+A responsive and clean *HTML/CSS/JavaScript calculator* created with a focus on simplicity, clarity, and usability.

 [![screenshot * Html](1.png)](1.png)
 [![screenshot * CSS](2.png)](2.png)